flippybit/bery-bot/docs/ros/ros-intro.md

-# ROS intro
+# ROS packages

-the simple quick guide to installing ROS
+## Structure of the Rospackages in Bloom-Bot

 ```{tableofcontents}
 ```